 We value our editorial independence, basing our comparison results, content and reviews on objective analysis without bias.
 But we may receive compensation when you click links on our site.
 Learn more about how we make money from our partners.

 Personalized support to negotiate back taxes of $10,000 or more owed to the IRS or state.

 A large tax debt can leave you feeling uncertain about your financial future.
 A company like Optima Tax Relief may be able to put you on more solid footing.

 Employing more than 400 representatives licensed to handle both federal and state taxes, Optima can negotiate back taxes of $10,000 or more on your behalf.
+Optima can also help with tax preparation, collections, auditing and ID theft protection.
 But it can be pricey, and there’s no guarantee of success.

 - Free consultation.
 Online form.

 - Types of debt accepted.
 Tax debt.